 - You can apply for spouse visa Australia either online or by paper

 - Once you have received an initial application you will be issued with an Extended Eligibility Temporary Visa

 - This temporary visa allows you to stay in Australia for 2 years and have the full work rights during this period.

-Documents required for Australian spouse visa
+Documents required for spouse visa Australia

 - identity documents

 You can apply for permanent residence even if the relationship has broken, under specific conditions which are:

 - If your spouse has expired during this period.